all

 Split – Milna – Hvar – Korčula – Lastovo – Vis – Maslinica – Split

-South Adriatic sailing route includes TOP islands and places which are a must-visit.
-You can visit the famous little medieval and ancient towns, enjoy local cuisine and during the day swim in crystal clear bays.
+The South Adriatic sailing route includes the TOP islands and places that are a must-visit.
+You can visit the famous medieval and ancient towns, enjoy local cuisine, and swim in crystal-clear bays during the day.

 split-city-secret-adriatic.jpg